LaunchCodeEducation/lchs/src/chapters/css/structure.rst

       color: pink;
    }

-Using the element selector will make all paragraph elements on the page have pink text.
+Using the element selector makes all paragraph elements on the page have pink text.

-.. todo:: Insert interactive editor here for a CSS Try It example.

 Class Selector
 ^^^^^^^^^^^^^^